imagej/imagej.github.io/pages/Coding_style.md

 description: test description
 ---

-We make a serious effort to keep the ImageJ codebase clean, consistent and easy to read—which includes both the source code and the revision history.
+%Replace% DevelopMenu %Replace% We make a serious effort to keep the ImageJ codebase clean, consistent and easy to read—which includes both the source code and the revision history.

 ## Interface-driven design